-18.110.06 18.110.060 - View Preservation A. REQUIRE MENT: In order to protect the existing outstanding scenic views Complies Conflicts N/A ☑ which significant numbers of the general public have from public rights-of-way, applicants for development must consider the impact their proposal will have on views of Mt.
+18.110.060 - View Preservatio 18.110.060 - View Preservation A. REQUIREMENT: In order to protect the existing outstanding scenic views Complies Conflicts N/A which significant numbers of the general public have from public rights-of-way, applicants for development must consider the impact their proposal will have on views of Mt.
 Rainier, the Olympic Mountains, Budd Inlet, the Black Hills, the Capitol Building, and Capitol Lake or its surrounding hillsides.
 All development must reserve a reasonable portion of such territorial and immediate views of these features for significant numbers of people from public rights-of-way, and shall provide lookouts, viewpoints, or view corridors so that visual access to existing, outstanding scenic vistas is maintained.
 Refer to the Scenic Vista overlay zoning maps available at the Community Planning and Development Department.

-18.110.07 18.110.070 - Building Location and Design A. REQUIRE MENT: Conflicts N/A Place commercial buildings on the street edge and locate parking on the side or behind the building.
-Parking lots shall not be located on corners.
+18.110.070 - Building Location and Design A. REQUIREMENT: 1.
+Place commercial buildings on the street edge and locate parking on the side or behind the building.
+Parking lots Complies Conflicts N/A shall not be located on corners.
 Exceptions may be made where an alternative building location would provide as good or better pedestrian access.
 Exceptions may be made in the Auto Oriented Design District and in the HDC-4 Capital Mall area (see Section 18.130.060).
-Entrances to buildings shall be clearly articulated and obvious from the street.
+2. Entrances to buildings shall be clearly articulated and obvious from the street. i bea of about and tensor barreer is place, additional statistic bails a 3.
 Commercial and public buildings over three (3) stories must have a clearly defined base at street level that is no more than two stories high.

-The building fronts 14th Avenue but not Jefferson Street for reasons noted above.
+The building fronts on 14th Avenue but not Jefferson Street for reasons noted above.
 Parking is located behind and on the side of the building.
 The building entrance is located at the southwest building corner and will be clearly visible from the street.

-18.110.080 - Maintaining Human Scale A. REQUIRE Use design elements to maintain a human scale at the street.
-Projects requiring a conditional use permit in a residential Complies 2 Conflicts ☑ N/A zone must incorporate elements that relate to existing buildings in the neighborhood.
+18.110.080 - Maintaining Human Scale A. REQUIREMENT: Use design elements to maintain a human scale at the street.
+Complies Conflicts N/A Projects requiring a conditional use permit in a residential zone must incorporate elements that relate to existing buildings in the neighborhood.